-Unlike its more explosive sequel, Ridley Scott’s Alien does more with less.
+Unlike its more explosive sequel, Ridley Scott’s Alien does more with less in this epic thriller movie.
 At the time of its release, posters for Alien warned “In space no one can hear you scream,” and it was an apt description of how Scott uses the space setting to isolate his characters and make their plight seem that much more hopeless.
 The small crew of the Nostromo is stalked by a nearly unkillable alien beast.
 As nightmarish as the monstrous alien is — both when it famously bursts out of Kane’s (John Hurt) chest and once it’s fully and horrifically grown — the real story of Alien is the tension and paranoia building in the Nostromo‘s crew members.
 The suspense builds to a terrifying crescendo, and the alien — designed by Swiss artist H.R.
 Giger — looks like something pulled directly from your darkest dreams.

 Based on the 2016 book by Margot Lee Shetterly, Hidden Figures puts a spotlight on a trio of unsung heroes — Katherine Johnson (Taraji P. Henson), Mary Jackson (Janelle Monáe), and Dorothy Vaughan (Octavia Spencer).
 Working for NASA in segregation-era Virginia, the three female African American mathematicians help to make the calculations that render America’s earliest spaceflights possible, including John Glenn’s historic orbital flight.
 Dealing with absurd hurdles of the time like being forced to work in a separate building from their white colleagues as well as using different bathrooms, the three women nevertheless prove themselves too valuable to NASA’s mission to be constrained by bigotry.
 With charm, inspiration, and wonderful acting talent, Hidden Figures brings its heroes’ struggles to light in a way that’s just as entertaining as it is socially relevant.